-Cooper discovered American Promise when he and fellow citizen leaders decided to get to the root cause of political corruption—big money in politics.
-"We believe that the flow of money into politics, created in great part by the Citizens United decision, is a cancer eating away at our Democracy," says Cooper.
+Chip discovered American Promise when he and fellow citizen leaders decided to get to the root cause of political corruption—big money in politics.
+"We believe that the flow of money into politics, created in great part by the Citizens United decision, is a cancer eating away at our Democracy," says Chip.
 "We aren't OK with that."

 Tackling Money in Politics

 Beside the obvious benefits to their own state's democracy, the St. Louis American Promise Association plans to bring Clean Missouri on board after November, tackling money in politics at the federal level via the 28th Amendment.
 "We envision flooding the Missouri Capital with citizens reminding their elected officials of the strong support for the Clean Missouri reforms among their own constituents," says Chip.
 He hopes Missouri officials will adopt a state resolution calling on Congress to send all states the 28th Amendment for ratification.

 Chip's St. Louis team recently hosted American Promise's "Writing the 28th Amendment" town hall tour to build awareness and gain consensus on the amendment wording.
 "We worked as hard as I have ever worked, and I've done this a lot in my life, to get a big crowd and good media coverage," says Chip.
 "We got both!
 We challenge, in the most supportive way, each American Promise Association to surpass our turnout and coverage."
 The St. Louis APA inspired over 200 people to attend the town hall style meeting.

 The St. Louis APA looks forward to using their experience to help other APAs across the nation.
 "We hope we have helped to catalyze a wave that will grow larger and larger in the 18 months ahead.
 When that 28th Amendment town hall takes place, our wildest dream is that it must be held in a stadium, not a meeting hall," says Chip.